-Freelance journalist, working for radio, TV and print.
-Between France, the UK and Italy.
-I mainly work for the BBC World Service.
-Since 2006, I've worked with France24, AFP, BBC World Service, Deutsche Welle, Reuters, Think Africa Press, TV5, Le Figaro, RFI and RFI English, France Culture (Radio France), Vox Africa, Al Qarra, the Canadian Broadcast Corporation, CCTV, etc. I joined the BBC World Service in 2009 to work in the Africa hub in London then became a freelance correspondent in Nairobi.
-Nowadays, I mainly cover international news and cultural events.
+Journalist, reporter working for radio, TV, digital media and print magazines.
+Between France, the UK and Africa.
+Writer and podcast producer.
+Currently with RFI English.
+Since 2006, I've worked with France24, AFP, BBC World Service, Deutsche Welle, Reuters, Think Africa Press, TV5, Le Figaro, RFI / RFI English, France Culture (Radio France), Vox Africa, Al Qarra, the Canadian Broadcast Corporation, etc. I joined the BBC World Service in 2009 to work in the Africa hub in London then became a freelance correspondent in Nairobi in 2010.
+I cover international & humanitarian news, as well as cultural events.
 Travel-lover, passionate about Africa, Europe, literature, music, arts, I was born in Paris, and later lived in the Prague, Miami, London and in Africa: in Kenya and CAR, countries where I was a news correspondent.
 I've also been reporting in Haiti, Uganda, Ethiopia, Somalia, Algeria, Morocco, Niger, Senegal, South Africa, Tunisia, Liberia.
-I travelled further to India, Italy, the Balkans, the Caucasus, Mexico, Austria, Germany, Spain, etc. I am mainly working from London but also from Paris and Bristol, and travel regularly (to Northern Ireland and Italy notably).
+I travelled further to India, Italy, the Balkans, the Caucasus, Mexico, Austria, Germany, Spain, etc. I work mainly from Paris, and travel regularly Bristol, London, Marseille, and Africa.
 I cover different issues: migration issues, the refugee crisis, European suburban cultures, interactions between culture and politics, Africa/Europe relations, African politics, environment, healthcare, human rights.
 I'm also writing my first book and developing documentary projects, mainly in France, the UK, Central and Eastern Africa, Turkey and nearby.
-I'm also the author of "Out Of The Comfort Zone", a book on the story of Massive Attack and Bristol's art and music scene, including relations with other local artists (Banksy, Tricky, Smith & Mighty, Portishead, Martina Topley-Bird, Damien Hirst, etc.).
-To be published in the UK/US in January 2019.
-I work both in French and English. --
+I'm also the author of "Out Of The Comfort Zone", a book on the story of Massive Attack and Bristol's art and music scene, including relations with other local artists Banksy, Tricky, etc. (2019) In 2020-21, during the Covid-19 lockdown I co-produced and co-presented a podcast: ******* I work both in French and English. --